-Why is the City of Winston-Salem conducting this housing study?
+Why did the City of Winston-Salem conduct this housing study?

-The purpose of the study is to learn what kind and how much housing is needed in our community.
+The purpose of the study was to learn what kind and how much housing is needed in our community.

-A consulting firm, Enterprise Community Partners, is conducting the study in cooperation with the city's Community Development Department and other city officials and departments.
-The study will include an assessment of existing housing conditions, population characteristics, and present and future market demands.
-The study also will identify potential housing gaps, as well as possible financing opportunities to address the needs.
+A consulting firm, Enterprise Community Partners, conducted the study in cooperation with the city's Community Development Department and other city officials and departments.
+The study included an assessment of existing housing conditions, population characteristics, and present and future market demands.
+The study also identified potential housing gaps, as well as possible financing opportunities to address the needs.

 Is this study about a shortage of workforce housing?

-Are there other groups of people that may have specific housing challenges that will be addressed by the housing study?
+Are there other groups of people that may have specific housing challenges that were addressed by the housing study?

 Yes.
 Senior citizens and persons with disabilities are examples of people who may have unique housing needs addressed in the study.
-Also, persons who currently are low income renters or who are homeless may have needs that will be addressed by the study.
+Also, persons who currently are low income renters or who are homeless may also have needs that are addressed by the study.

 Most housing is built by the private sector.
 How can the city do anything about the kind of housing that's built?

-We hope that the results of the study will shine a light on areas of potential investment by the private sector, as well as identify areas where the city can be involved through public investment or other strategies to facilitate housing development and improvement.
+The study shines light on areas of potential investment by the private sector, and identifies areas where the city can be involved through public investment or other strategies to facilitate housing development and improvement.

-How will the city use the information it gets from the study?
+How will the city use the information from the study?

 The report from the study will be available to all interested parties.
-Also, the city will use the information from the study to develop the 2019-2023 Consolidated Housing and Community Development Plan.
-The plan will serve as the strategic foundation for federal funding of housing initiatives for the next five years.
+In addition, the city will use the information from the study to develop Annual Action Plans from the 2019-2023 Consolidated Housing and Community Development Plan (Con Plan).
+The Con Plan will serve as the strategic foundation for federal funding of housing initiatives for the next five years.

 Who can I contact for additional information about the housing study?